Antique and collectible collections have a special meaning and presence in the world of

 For example, a broad tool

-more significance and interest when re-focused or re-assembled upon
+more significance and interest when broken down and re-focused or re-assembled upon

-specific segments or themes, say just planes with a tool collection, or
+specific segments or themes.
+For example, say just the woodworking planes within a

-on general office antiques.
-The same end buyer is almost certainly
+generally on office antiques.
+The same end retail buyer is almost certainly

-not going to be interested in buying both the collection of fans, and
+not going to be interested in buying both the collection of antique

 pencil sharpeners that one collector of office related antiques assembled.